robdodson/robdodson.github.com/source/_posts/2012-08-10-javascript-design-patterns-iterator.markdown

 The above script block will not work in Chrome but it should work in the latest version of Firefox.
 Note the `type` attribute of the script tag which instructs the interpreter to handle the code as JS 1.7.

 For some further reading on the topic checkout the MDN article which covers [Iterators in JavaScript 1.7](https://developer.mozilla.org/en-US/docs/JavaScript/Guide/Iterators_and_Generators)

+## Related Patterns

+- Composite: Iterators are often applied to recursive structures such as Composites.
+- Factory Method: Polymorphic iterators rely on factory methods to instantiate the appropriate Iterator subclass.
+- Memento: Often used in conjunction with the Iterator pattern.
+An iterator can use a memento to capture the state of an iteration.
+The iterator stores the memento internally.

+Thanks for reading!
+If you have questions or feedback please leave a comment below. - Rob

+You should follow me on Twitter [here.](http://twitter.com/rob_dodson)